Why Do We Need a Responsible Gaming Approach?

 Emerging Gaming Markets Can Learn from RG Success

-Consequently, government agencies and regulators develop and promote Responsible Gaming strategies that address problem gaming, but are addressed to the general player audience.
+Consequently, government agencies and regulators develop and promote Responsible Gaming strategies that address problem gaming.
+But are addressed to the general player audience.
 Rapidly developing gaming markets that lack the necessary public awareness and education on the matter can benefit greatly from developing a national RG strategy based on existing research, training, and evaluation methods.

-These elements constitute the bases of prevention and mitigation, all of which precede (in time and importance) any treatment programs made available for gambling disorders.
+These elements constitute the bases of prevention and mitigation.
+All of which precede (in time and importance) any treatment programs made available for gambling disorders.
 Thus, effective RG policies create risk awareness, safely deliver games and provide support services to those in need – in that order.

-State and National jurisdictions have a wide selection of existing resources and comprehensive guides at their disposal, should they wish to address online gaming with social responsibility in mind.
+State and National jurisdictions have a wide selection of existing resources and comprehensive guides at their disposal.
+Should they wish to address online gaming with social responsibility in mind.
 There are roadmaps on how to develop an RG plan, disclosures, and advertising requirements.
 There are also plenty of good practices in setting up the most common RG tools, like exclusion programs, time and spending limits and channeling players to counseling and treatment options.

 A framework regulation can ensure the integrity of the industry as well as the legitimacy of domestic operations.
 With RG as a guiding principle, lawmakers could justify online gaming as a healthy sector to provide jobs and increase tax revenues while protecting consumers.
 Even more relevantly, a transparent and ethical gaming industry generates the necessary public funding for authorities to monitor and control the market.